Recording Remote Interviews

 You can record remote interviews on Skype, but it is not advised.
 A quick search of the web and you’ll find a lot of complaints about recording remote interviews on Skype.
 Spoiler, it comes down to poor audio quality and a lot of drop outs.
 You can do it in a pinch, but it won’t be great quality.

-Those are some of the best/most common methods for recording remotely.
-For more information feel free to contact us at https://thepodcasthaven.com/contact-us/.
+Those are some of the best, most common methods for recording remotely.
+For more information feel free to contact us by filling out the form below.
 We’ll walk you through the best set up for your individual needs.